permazen/permazen/LAYOUT.md

 ## Object ID's

 Objects are uniquely identified by their Object ID.
-An object ID is a 64-bit value consisting of the concatenation of:

-* The storage ID corresponding to the object's type
-* Random bits to make the object ID unique
+An object ID is a 64-bit value consisting of the concatenation of the storage ID corresponding to the object's type, and (usually) 56 random bits that make the object ID unique.

     ┏━━━━━━━━━━━━┳━━━━━━━━━━━━━━━━━━━━━━┓
     ┃ Storage ID ┃     Random Bits      ┃